ncss-tech/soilReports/inst/reports/region2/mlra-comparison/README.md

 destfile='MLRA-comparison/mlra-namrad-data.rda')
 ```

-## Example for Updating Existing Reports (Map Unit Comparison/Summary Report)Updates to report templates, documentation, and custom functions are available *after installing the latest* `soilReports` package from GitHub.
-Use the following examples to update an existing copy of the "region2/mu-comparison" report.
+## Example for Updating Existing Report
+Updates to report templates, documentation, and custom functions are available *after installing the latest* `soilReports` package from GitHub.
+Use the following examples to update an existing copy of the "region2/mlra-comparison" report.
 Note that your existing configuration files will not be modified.

 ```r